 Carbon sequestration is the process through which land management practices absorb and sink CO2 from the atmosphere.
 Sequestration activities can affect climate change by enhancing carbon storage in trees and soils, preserving existing tree and soil carbon, and by reducing emissions of CO2, methane (CH4) and nitrous oxide (N2O).
 The modification of agricultural practices (proposed in section 2.5) is one method of carbon sequestration in soil.
 Reforestation on marginal crop and pasture lands transfers atmospheric CO2 to new biomass.
 For this process to be successful it is important to either manage such forests in perpetuity or use the wood from them for biochar, bio-energy with carbon storage or durable products.

 There may be opportunities to sequester carbon dioxide through several means on campus.
 First, landscape with plants that are native.
 Native plants generally require less maintenance and typically are more adept at sequestering carbon.
 Converting turf grass and other shallow-rooted plants to natural prairies or wooded areas can also increase the amount of carbon capture.
-It may also be possible to utilize other sequestering strategies.
-An innovative method to capture carbon while making cement is also on the horizon.
-Looking out for this and other opportunities may provide unexpected benefits.
-These measures are not currently included in the wedge estimates.
 Students in the Department of Natural Resources and Environmental Sciences have started the process of developing a local carbon registry for the local purchase of carbon offsets.
 We think this and related efforts on campus should be studied and incentivized.

 Sequestration Strategies